 What would be your concluding remark, Dr. Pandey?

-Dr. Pandey: In today’s lifestyle, ghee prepared from a high-bred cow’s milk taken in optimum dose is nutritious for body.
-It is the best amongst all the fats and ayurveda will always hold it in high regard.
+Dr. Pandey: In today’s lifestyle, ghee prepared from a high-bred cow’s milk taken in optimum dose is nutritious for the body.
+It is the best amongst all the fats and Ayurveda will always hold it in high regard.

 Life Positive follows a stringent review publishing mechanism.
 Every review received undergoes -

 Only after we're satisfied about the authenticity of a review is it allowed to go live on our website